 - Unsubscribe instructions (US and Canada)

-- Unsubscribe link (UK)
+- Unsubscribe link (UK and Australia)

 Note that either unsubscribe instructions or a link are typically required, depending on the recipient's location.